 Some firms have already moved to transformation, resulting in a shift in demand for workforce skills specific to the financial sector.
 As of 2018, the 5 most in-demand skills in the fintech industry are:

 - Machine Learning, Artificial Intelligence & Deep Learning

 - Cybersecurity Expertise

 Now, if we categorize based on the general five workforce skills:

 As expected, the demand correlates with McKinsey’s predictions.
 3 out of 5 of the most in-demand skills are technology-oriented, while the other two require higher cognitive and social, and emotional skills.
 This proves that the demand for lower value skills is becoming obsolete.

 Although some may perceive this as a warning light, others see potential.
 This highlights an opportunity to automate low-value tasks and focus on higher-value activities.

 It doesn’t have to be an either-or situation: automation AND humans can work together, in harmony, to deliver the best of both worlds.
 For example, you could consider implementing a wealth tech solution that will enable your financial advisors to be more efficient.
 Robotic Process Automation (RPA) is one technology that allows you to streamline operational processes with Robo-advisors that will help better financial advisory for your clients.
 Therefore, the time for digitalization is now.

 Leveraging technology to allow your advisors to focus on higher-value tasks will lead to an improvement in their skill sets, further setting your organization and staff up for long-term success.

 At Bambu, we specialize in developing Robo-advisory solutions for the financial services industry, from smaller RIAs and wealth advisors to some of the largest banks in the world.
-We help our clients work through the above key considerations to implement solutions that truly benefit their wealth management business.
+We help our clients work through the above vital considerations to implement solutions that genuinely benefit their wealth management business.